• Home

 We plan activities to meet needs identified from observation and assessment, and extend children’s learning through:

-Children with Special Educational Needs and Disabilities are supported with one to one work , visual aids, pre-tutoring with language used for planned activities, choice boards and pictorial timetables.
-Targeted small group work supports children with identified communication and language needs and a nurture group supports those with lower emotional well-being.
-Children with EAL are supported with pre tutoring and small group work.
-More able children are supported through a phonics extension group and children eligible for Early Years Pupil Premium work in a small group with our teachers and with our ceramic artist.
+Children with Special Educational Needs and Disabilities are supported with one to one work, visual aids, pre-tutoring with language used for planned activities, choice boards and pictorial timetables.
+Targeted small group work supports children with identified communication and language needs.
+Children with EAL are supported with pre-tutoring and small group work.

 Goodway Nursery School Curriculum Intent